freelawproject/juriscraper/README.rst

 For scrapers to be merged:

--  ``python tests/tests.py`` must pass, listing the results for any new scrapers.
+-  ``python setup.py test`` must pass, listing the results for any new scrapers.
 This will be run automatically by `Travis-CI <https://travis-ci.org/freelawproject/juriscraper>`__.
 -  a \*\_example\* file must be included in the ``tests/examples``